 - a.
-Upon completion of the investigation, telephone customers to inform them of the findings. - (1) Some customer problems can be answered best by letter, but in many cases a telephone call will suffice. - (2) Be friendly and informative. - (3) Discuss the findings with the customer. - b.
+Upon completion of the investigation, telephone customers to inform them of the findings. - (1) Some customer problems can be answered best by letter, but in many service requests a telephone call will suffice. - (2) Be friendly and informative. - (3) Discuss the findings with the customer. - b.
 End the conversation by: - (1) Thanking the customer for bringing the matter to our attention, and - (2) Providing the customer with contact information for any future issues.

-167.34 By Letter
+167.34 By Letter or Email